 Near future hosted many bike solutions.
 Retyre was not born yesterday, and not even last year.
-Only today, however, can it say that it has overcome the “youth” problems by proposing itself to a wider market.
+Only today, however, can you say that you have overcome the "youth" problems by proposing yourself to a wider market.
 What is it about?

 Retyre is a project that I find really well thought out.
 This is a bike tire system that allows users to add a new tread pattern to their bicycle wheels in seconds.
 A versatile way to go on terrains of all conditions.